Skip to main content Skip to navigation

 Research

-Over the years, I've been involved in a variety of exciting projects that have allowed me to both enjoy and contribute to the understanding of the Universe’s constituents at a fundamental level.
+Over the years, I've worked on a range of exciting projects that have deepened my understanding of the Universe’s fundamental constituents while making meaningful contributions.

 I began by delving into the intriguing field of nucleon structure.
-My effort focused on developing an innovative analysis method that enabled HERMES to make unique measurements and extract the generalised parton distributions (GPDs) from the nucleon.
-I then successfully enhanced the ALICE detector's performance by introducing a new algorithm that significantly expanded the momentum determination of the Time Projection Chamber (TPC) in the TeV regime.
-This work also extended to cosmic muon observations conducted jointly with the Transition Radiation Detector (TRD), offering a compelling demonstration of the onset mechanism underlying transition radiation.
-Moving forward, I looked into nuclear medium effects in extreme conditions and led studies on particle production in jets.
-The development of a novel TPC Coherent Fit, pushing particle identification across an unprecedented momentum range, played a part in my receipt of the ALICE Best Technical Thesis Award.
+I developed a new analysis method that allowed HERMES to make unique measurements and extract generalised parton distributions (GPDs) from the nucleon.
+I then studied the ALICE detector's performance and introduced a new algorithm that significantly expanded the momentum determination of the Time Projection Chamber (TPC) in the TeV regime.
+This work extended to cosmic muon observations with the Transition Radiation Detector (TRD), providing a demonstration of the onset mechanism of transition radiation.
+I later explored nuclear medium effects in extreme conditions and particle production in jets.
+The development of the TPC Coherent Fit, pushing particle identification across an unprecedented momentum range, contributed to my receipt of the ALICE Best Technical Thesis Award.

-Having worked with TPCs for more than a decade, I’m thrilled about the opportunities provided by STFC and the Physics Department at Warwick to build a TPC lab from the ground up—we call it WarTPC.
+With over a decade of experience working with TPCs, I’m excited about the opportunity, supported by STFC and the Warwick Physics Department, to establish a TPC lab from the ground up—WarTPC.
 With the tremendous efforts of our collaborators, students, and technicians, our WarTPC is striving to become the UK platform for gas TPC R&D.

 Research Focus: Transverse Kinematic Imbalance (TKI)